sebastiw/edts/README.md

 That should be all it takes.
 If it's not, please report any issues on github.

+## Multiuser systems ##

+For EDTS to work in multiuser systems, each user needs to configure the environment variable EDTS_PORT to something unique.
+It defaults to 4587, which is the port that the *edts* node listens on.

 ## Backward compatibility note ##